cockroachdb/docs/src/current/cockroachcloud/frequently-asked-questions.md

 CockroachDB {{ site.data.products.dedicated }} advanced clusters have access to features required for [PCI readiness]({% link cockroachcloud/pci-dss.md %}) in addition to all CockroachDB {{ site.data.products.dedicated }} standard features.
 You must be a contract customer to create a CockroachDB {{ site.data.products.dedicated }} advanced cluster.
 For more information, [contact us](https://www.cockroachlabs.com/contact-sales/).

-### How do CockroachDB {{ site.data.products.dedicated }} free trials work?
+### How do CockroachDB free trials work?

-CockroachDB {{ site.data.products.dedicated }} offers a 30-day free trial.
+CockroachDB {{ site.data.products.cloud }} offers a 30-day free trial.
 Free trials require a credit card so we can validate that you are not a bot and provide a seamless transition into production.
 Free trials apply when you:

 - Create the first cluster in your organization
 - Select 9 or fewer nodes (we recommend starting with 3 so you can try scaling)